 Where to buy the OnePlus Nord

-The OnePlus Nord is already available in Europe, with sales kicking off in India on August 6.
-The phone wasn’t released in the US.
+The OnePlus Nord is available in Europe as well as India.
+The phone wasn’t released in the US, however.

 2,400 x 1,080